maxja/book-terraform-in-action/README.md

 > AMI ID is a vendor/region specific value.

-> Complete list of AMIs can be found by this link https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Images:visibility=public-images
+> Complete list of AMIs can be found by this link: https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Images:visibility=public-images

 `tags` user-defined identifiers in a Key=Value manner.